vishn314/udemy-java/README.md

-The title to this repo may be misleading.
+The title of this repository may be misleading.
+I named the project as the instructor instructed during the setup.
-I just follwed the instructor with the setup in the naming of the project This repo actually focusus on practicing Lambda functions and Streams functionality in Java language in particular.
-So Udemy-Lambda=Streams would have been a better title.
+This repository actually focuses on practicing Lambda functions and Streams functionality specifically in the Java programming language.
+A more appropriate title would have been "Udemy: Lambda and Streams."